-If a deed of trust encumbering property of the estate or property of the debtor is to be foreclosed and the automatic stay has not otherwise terminated, the examiner should require satisfactory evidence that (1) the mortgagee filed a motion to lift stay; (2) notice of the motion for relief from the automatic stay was served in accordance with the Bankruptcy Rules and applicable local rules; and (3) the bankruptcy court granted the motion prior to commencement of the foreclosure; or, if no order grants or denies relief or continues the stay, more than 30 days passed from the date of the request for relief from the stay prior to commencement of the foreclosure.
+If a deed of trust encumbering property of the estate or property of the debtor is to be foreclosed and the automatic stay has not otherwise terminated, the examiner should require satisfactory evidence that the mortgagee filed a motion to lift stay, that notice of the motion for relief from the automatic stay was served in accordance with the Bankruptcy Rules and applicable local rules, and that the bankruptcy court granted the motion prior to commencement of the foreclosure.
 The examiner should require that a certified copy of the order lifting stay or other evidence of lift of stay be recorded in the real property records.